Now Accepting New Clients Call Today (909) 850 - 4676

 Therapy is a journey that starts with creating a unique, individualized treatment program tailored to meet your specific needs and geared towards helping you transcend your life.
 Yes, we use Cognitive Behavioral Therapy, Psychoanalysis, Dialectical Behavioral Therapy, Accelerated Experiential Dynamic Psychotherapy (AEDP), Emotionally Focused Therapy (EFT) interventions, as well as Acceptance and Commitment interventions.
 However, true relief begins when you feel heard and understood as well as when you build real self-confidence and strong, supportive connections and relationships with others.

 My goal is to create a warm and inviting space of radical acceptance and empathy, where you can express your deepest thoughts, suppressed feelings, pain and true desires .
 My goal is to facilitate growth beyond your past and beyond your pain.
 My goal is to offer fresh, new perspectives and support change within you.
 My aim is to help you overcome all of your challenges and become resilient, plus happy.

 Ms. Knight earned her Bachelor's Degree at California State University, Los Angeles and her Master's of Social Work Degree at California State University, Dominguez Hills.
 She is currently a Ph.D.
 Clinical Psychology Doctoral Candidate at California School of Professional Psychology at Alliant International University.

 Dialectical Behavioral Therapy (DBT)

-Ms. Knight is the lead founder, President and Clinical Director at
+Ms. Knight is the lead founder and Director of

 The Center of Resiliency.
 She provides therapy for a limited number of clients.